 9. Unstable Relationships

-They are not able to maintain long term relationships.
+People with EUPD are not able to maintain long-term relationships.
 Now, this may also be normal for some people but BPD patients, generally, are unable to maintain commitment and healthy relationships.

 10. Feeling emptiness